iluwatar/java-design-patterns/version-number/README.md

 ---
-title: "Understanding the Version Number Pattern in Java"
+title: "Version Number Pattern in Java: Implementing Robust Version Management in Java Applications"
+shortTitle: Version Number
 description: "Explore the Version Number pattern in Java to manage concurrent data access and maintain data integrity.
 Learn how to implement it effectively with examples and best practices."
 category: Data access
 language: en